xleonzhao/ccnp-encor/07-EIGRP.md

 # Path Metric Calculation

+* lowest metric wins

 $$
 Metric = 256 * [(K_1 * BW + \frac{K_2 * BW}{256 – Load} + K_3 * Delay) * \frac{K_5}{K_4 + Reliability}]
 $$

 * _BW_: $10^7$/(slowest link speed in the path)
   * $10^7$ referrs to 10G, measured in Kbps
+  * slowest link is the actual bw one can actually use
 * _Delay_ is the total measure of delay in the path, measured in tens of microseconds (µs)
 * $K_1$ and $K_2$ are reference bw
 * By default, $K_1$ and $K_3$ have the value 1, and $K_2$, $K_4$, and $K_5$ are set to 0